-“In a hoop, we’re all equally distant from the center, so there’s no one at the top who is barking commands or orders,” says Scott.
+“In a hoop, we’re all equally distant from the center, so there’s no one at the top who is barking commands or orders,” said Scott.
 “Indigenous governance is not based upon democracy, it’s based upon consensus.”
-He adds that since many Indigenous cultures are matrilineal and honour and respect the feminine, it’s especially important for women to be involved in all decision-making processes.
+He added that since many Indigenous cultures are matrilineal and honor and respect the feminine, it’s especially important for women to be involved in all decision-making processes.

 Once the CEO listens to and talks to their core team—deep listening is crucial to good leadership—they’re able to then render a decision that’s in the greatest good for the largest number of people.
 Thus, from big marketing campaigns to production overhauls, no decision is siloed and the effect on all individuals is considered.

 The circular system of governance, outlined above, doesn’t work without transparency.
-“In leadership, there needs to be transparency,” says Scott.
+“In leadership, there needs to be transparency,” said Scott.
 “Rather than deceiving the people, a leader should be open, transparent, and accountable.”

 That means being explicit about things like company finances, supply chain, hiring practices (including how you determine salaries, raises, and bonuses), DEI and sustainability efforts, and where you’re banking.
 Today’s consumers expect complete transparency from the companies they support and your employees are no different (there’s also a ton of evidence that transparency will help your bottom line).